 From a purely pragmatic point of view, it isn't entirely better than loot boxes.
-You can see what you want which is a plus, but you don't choose the order in which you get it.
-However in the case of Warzone (I'm not sure if this applies to Fortnite: Battle Royale or Apex Legends) you can buy the specific items from the cash shop with the premium currency packages that always have leftover change.
+You can see what you want, which is a plus, but you don't choose the order in which you get it.
+However, in the case of Warzone (I'm not sure if this applies to Fortnite: Battle Royale or Apex Legends), you can buy specific items from the cash shop with the premium currency packages that always have leftover change.
 Funny how that works in all games with premium currencies.

-Battle Passes use the tactic of fear-of-missing-out (FOMO), frequently used in retail and telemarketing.
-Rather than boast the value of an item, people are encouraged to instead panic about not getting an item.
+Battle Passes use the tactic of fear of missing out (FOMO), frequently used in retail and telemarketing.
+Rather than boast about the value of an item, people are encouraged to panic instead about not getting an item.
 The first example of this I saw in Activision's history was when I reported this on my channel: developer Blizzard Entertainment's £60 mount with a "free" 180 days worth of subscription fee, depending on how you view it.

-If the battle pass is the future I won't be so gleeful as to say I welcome it unquestioningly, but it is a better alternative to other means of monetisation.
-Of course, just selling cosmetic tat in the first place is the least painful and aggressive if it's totally unavoidable, which in Activision's case it absolutely is.
+If the battle pass is the future, I won't be so gleeful as to say I welcome it unquestioningly, but it is a better alternative to other means of monetisation.
+Of course, just selling cosmetics in the first place is the least painful and aggressive if it's totally unavoidable, which in Activision's case, it absolutely is.

 © 2020 John Roberts